MotorvateDIY/ESP32_RET_SD/README.md

 =======

 ### First Version
 Four years ago, this was my solution for low cost CAN bus data logging with SavvyCAN, using [A0RET](https://github.com/collin80/A0RET).
-That used a 30 pin, ESP32 dev kit and a 3.3v CAN bus transceiver (SN65HVD230) module and OBD pin 6 is connected to CAN HI, and pin 14 is CAN LO.
+That used a 30 pin, ESP32 dev kit and a 3.3v CAN bus transceiver (SN65HVD230) module and OBD pin 6 is connected to CAN HI, pin 14 is connected to CAN LO and pin 5 is connected to thee ESP32 ground.

 Just plug it into the OBD diagnostic port (pre ~2016, no CAN gayeway!) connect it to a USB power bank and use a laptop running SavvyCAN to record the CAN bus over wifi.
 It was a low cost and reliable solution.
 ![orig_A0RET](https://github.com/user-attachments/assets/4bcdec63-5843-4e18-8ced-a2629d984728)